3dcitydb/3dcitydb-docs/source/wfs/docker.rst

 .. _wfs_docker_chapter:

 ###############################################################################
-Web-Feature-Service using Docker
+Web Feature Service using Docker
 ###############################################################################

-The 3DCityDB Web-Feature-Service (WFS) Docker images expose the capabilities of the :ref:`wfs_chapter` for dockerized applications and workflows.
+The 3DCityDB Web Feature Service (WFS) Docker image exposes the capabilities of the :ref:`wfs_chapter` for dockerized applications and workflows.
+Using the WFS Docker you can expose the features stored in a 3DCityDB instance through an `OGC WFS <https://www.ogc.org/standards/wfs>`_ interface offering a rich set of features like advanced filter capabilities.
+For a basic configuration just the connection credentials of the 3DCityDB (``CITYDB_*`` variables) have to be specified.
 All WFS :ref:`functionalities <wfs_basic_functionality_chapter>` are supported by the images.